tiltowait/Tzimisce/README.md

 *Tzimisce* has a number of options for pool-based rolls and has been designed for quick command entry.
 At its most basic, it requires only a few keystrokes:

 ```
-!m 5
+/m 5
 ```

 The above rolls 5 dice at difficulty 6.
 You can also specify a different difficulty, add a specialty, and add a comment.
 Doing so is straightforward.
 The following rolls 8 dice, difficulty 4, with a specialty in Koldunism:

 ```
-!m 8 4 Koldunism
+/m 8 4 Koldunism
 ```

 This compares favorably with Sidekick, where the same command looks like this: `/r 8d10>=4f1t10`.
 Sidekick’s output is also often incorrect, as it uses first-edition *Vampire’s* rules instead of *V20’s*.

 The bot also supports storing rolls for later use.
-To see a list of all available options, enter `!m help`.
+To see a list of all available options, enter `/m help`.

 ### Traditional Rolls
 *Tzimisce* has moderately robust capability for “traditional” rolls, such as `1d10+5`.
 Invocation is simple:

 ```
-!m 1d10+5 # Initiative
+/m 1d10+5 # Initiative
 ```

 You may enter an arbitrary number of dice and modifiers, *so long as they are all additive*.

 ```
-!m 1d10+2d6+3
+/m 1d10+2d6+3
 ```

 As of now, *Tzimisce* does not know how to subtract, multiply, divide, etc. on traditional rolls.

+## Give it a whirl!
+Join the [support server](https://discord.gg/yVhkpQj), which doubles as a testbed.

 ## Improvements Over Sidekick
 While the main benefit over Sidekick is command brevity, the output is more intelligent when it comes to the *V20* product line.
 “Negative successes” are only botches when there are zero rolls at or above the difficulty.
 Botches keep track of “severity” in case of house rules where a “multi-botch” is more detrimental.
 And Willpower use is clearly stated.